Cetaphil vs Lubriderm for tattoos: which one should you use for your new tattoo?

 While Cetaphil and Lubriderm are both used as tattoo aftercare products, they have some key differences.

-Cetaphil is a gentle, non-irritating moisturizer that is often used for sensitive skin.
+Cetaphil is a gentle, non-irritating moisturizer often used for sensitive skin.

 It contains ingredients such as glycerin and petrolatum, which help to keep the skin hydrated and moisturized.